We will match you up with variety of lenders who DO NOT use the same rules as the BIG BANKS

 Affordability is ultimately based upon the money coming in and the money going out.
 If there is enough income and the right amount of debt payments, then a mortgage will be approved.
 This is tied into the debt-to-income ratio.

 Today the general debt-to-ratio calculation states that forty percent of excess income must be available to make mortgage payments.
 If you have an extra $1000 in income left after your monthly expenses, you can only get a mortgage with payments of $400 or less.
 This calculation has nothing to do with credit scores at all.

 When we think of mortgages we generally think about the traditional mortgage lenders.
 But these are the lenders that are limiting the number of new mortgages that are being written.
 You can, however, explore your area for subprime lenders.

 Subprime lenders do require higher interest rates than do the traditional lenders.
 But they are also more likely to approve mortgage applications for people with less than perfect credit.
 Their expertise is in the area of lending to the people with bad credit.

 The upside to applying with a subprime lender is that they will generally offer longer terms for the mortgage.
 A longer repayment period will lower the monthly repayment amount.
 This means that even with the higher interest rate, you can get an affordable mortgage.

-If your bank cannot help you attain your financial goals, give me a call today
+If your bank cannot help you attain your financial goals, contact us today

-to see how I can turn your application into an approval!
+to see how we can turn your application into an approval!